Mike Soroka Injury Update: Braves Pitcher Suffered What Could Be Devastating Achilles Tear

 Soroka stumbled awkwardly while trying to cover first base on a ground ball, falling to the ground in pain and later limping back toward the dugout before ultimately going back to the ground.
 He was later helped off the field and seemed to be unable to put any pressure on the injured leg.

-While there has not yet been an official word from the Braves on the extent of Soroka’s injury, there were some initial fears that it could have been a torn Achilles.
+While there has not yet been an official word from the Braves on the extent of Soroka’s injured lower leg, there were some initial fears that it could have been a torn Achilles.

 I'm afraid that looks like Achilles tendon, just the way Soroka went down and couldn't walk off without assistance.